Rethink Pricing Strategy to Close More SaaS Deals

 "It's a true win-win situation – our customers get the terms and flexibility they need and we get a long-term commitment and full revenue up front." - Tom Reilly, Board of Directors, Talkdesk

-That means offering the ability to fine-tune payment schedules as part of a streamlined checkout process makes the entire purchase funnel far more user-friendly, and gives procurement teams the ability to tailor deals to their own internal budget constraints.
+That means offering the ability to fine-tune payment schedules as part of a streamlined checkout process — and letting teams model the cash-flow impact with a contract-to-cash simulator — makes the entire purchase funnel far more user-friendly, and gives procurement teams the ability to tailor deals to their own internal budget constraints.
 A buyer can score a big win for their company by reducing up-front costs, for instance, even as the vendor secures a longer contract period and larger total contract value.

 With recent breakthroughs in AI and machine learning, meanwhile, vendors can seamlessly assess the risk profiles of potential customers, allowing them to offer tailored pricing structures with confidence.
 The entire payment process, seen through this lens, becomes one more way to offer a genuinely personalized and user-friendly purchasing experience — without taking on additional risk.